EtienneMaire37/HorizonOS-v5/README.md

 make run
 ```

-The horizonos.iso file will be generated in the repository's root.
+The `horizonos.iso` file will be generated in the repository root.

 This will:
 1. Build the kernel ISO